dandelionx86/learn-equine-studies/index.md

 # Learn Equine Studies

 Welcome to your free, self-paced equine studies platform.
-We believe in compassionate, accessible, and real-world horsemanship education.
+We believe in compassionate, accessible, and real-world horsemanship education!

 ---